tiyasakundu/Weather-App/README.md

 # Weather-App
-## Gives weather details of the city the user enters.
+## This website gives the weather details about the city that the user enters.